SohamMalakar/Fun-Assembly/README.md

 PRT $array(0)
 ```

-Here, the compiler prints the value at the 0th position in the `$array`.
+Here, the interpreter prints the value at the 0th position in the `$array`.

 > **_NOTE:_** However, you can't iterate an array using method 2.